uvmetal/neo-paper/README.md

 # neo-paper

-Welcome to the first official paper wallet for the Neo Smart Economy!
+Welcome to the paper wallet for the Neo Smart Economy!

 # Intro